ldynia/archcolider/3.ViewsAndPerspectives/UserScenariosPerspective.md

 This section shows a generic example of a user journeys.
 After reading this section reader should know who are the stakeholder within the system, how the user interacts with the system and what are the results of an interaction.

-## Scenario 1: Purchase of a meal by a subscriber
+## 1 Scenario: Purchase of a meal by a subscriber

 Bellow diagram illustrates a purchase order within the system.
 User journey starts at the moment of browsing a meal from the catalog and ends when a meal is picked up by the user.
 Dotted lines represent optional interactions in the system.